 Tech Talks Education

-Tech Talks will offer more than five hours of targeted education in the areas of technology and communications for those working at small and mid-sized associations.
+Tech Talks will offer five hours of targeted education in the areas of technology and communications for those working at small and mid-sized associations.

 Tech Talks is not for the large association IT director, full time webmaster, or database guru.
-It is for the CEOs, Marketing and Communications Directors, Membership Managers, Associate Directors, Education Planners and more who wear many hats and want to grow their knowledge, stay on top of association trends and improve their organizations with the latest tools and tricks.
+It is for the CEOs, Marketing and Communications Directors, Membership Managers, Associate Directors, Education Planners and more who wear many hats and want to grow their knowledge, stay on top of association trends and policies to improve their organizations.
 Schedule subject to change.

 Opening Session (8:30 - 9:30 am):